Programs of Study

 Combined- and Joint-Degree Programs

 Students interested in African American Studies, Early Modern Studies, Film and Media Studies, and Women’s, Gender, and Sexuality Studies pursue a combined Ph.D. with departments in related fields.
-In addition to these academic programs, there are several formal interdisciplinary Ph.D. programs in the Graduate School listed under the appropriate departmental entries of this bulletin.
+In addition to these academic programs, there are several formal interdisciplinary Ph.D. programs in the graduate school listed under the appropriate departmental entries of this bulletin.
+Current students may not transfer to a combined Ph.D. program after they have advanced to candidacy.
 Ad hoc programs may also be approved.
-A student who is interested in an ad hoc program should prepare a written proposal for review and approval by the relevant departments and associate dean before the student has advanced to candidacy.
+A student who is interested in an ad hoc program should prepare a written proposal for review and approval by the relevant departments and academic dean before the student has advanced to candidacy.
+The proposal must include an agreed-upon listing of course and other requirements, along with a timeline for completion of the degree.

 Cooperative Degree Program